Jamster3000/The-Coding-Corner-Tutorials/Python/Python2exe/py2exe/README.md

 ```

 From this, you can see it's compressed and bundled but when you try doing this, you'll notice that there's still some external files, which is how py2exe works.

+## py2exe with tkinter
+This should work outside the box with tkinter too for as long as you don't "exclude" the tkinter library from the setup.

+For tkinter applications, follow the above tutorial for py2exe as it works exactly the same for tkinter too